Using Excel's AutoCorrect Feature to Store and Insert Formulas

 Among other things, AutoCorrect is a feature in Excel that automatically corrects spelling or typing mistakes.
 For example, if you type “abbout,” based on a pre-defined rule AutoCorrect automatically fixes the mistake by changing your entry to “about.”
-In fact, AutoCorrect is not limited to Excel; it is shared by other Microsoft Office applications including Word, Outlook, and PowerPoint.
-However, for purposes of this tip, we will focus on using AutoCorrect in Excel and storing formulas as AutoCorrect entries is very useful in situations where complex formulas are used to make commonly needed calculations.
+In fact, this feature is not limited to Excel; it is shared by other Microsoft Office applications including Word, Outlook, and PowerPoint.
+However, for purposes of this tip, we will focus on using this tool in Excel.
+To that end, we can take advantage of this feature to store and recall formulas – including lengthy and complex formulas on demand.

-The three AutoCorrect entries we will create will be the following.
+The three entries we will create will be the following.

 First, whenever we type “frmMonth” in Excel, AutoCorrect will convert that entry to the formula: